nus-cs2103-AY2223S1/ip/README.md

-# Duke
+# dukeBot Ver.
+Pingu
 >"A computer once beat me at chess, but it was no match for me at kick boxing." – Emo Philips ([source](https://www.brainyquote.com/quotes/emo_philips_128993))

-Duke frees your mind of having to remember things you need to do.
+dukeBot Ver.
+Pingu frees your mind of having to remember things you need to do.
 It's,
 - text-based
 - easy to learn
 - ~~FAST~~ _SUPER FAST_ to use